Dhairya1890/Trigr/README.md

 ### Edge Cases

-**Ravi was not on shift during the disruption.** If the disruption window (say, 2am–5am) does not overlap with Ravi's shift (10am–10pm), his overlap is zero hours and his payout is Rs 0.
+- **Ravi was not on shift during the disruption:** If the disruption window (say, 2am–5am) does not overlap with Ravi's shift (10am–10pm), his overlap is zero hours and his payout is Rs 0.
 The system only compensates for hours that would have been working hours.

-**Two disruptions in one week.** Payouts accumulate against the weekly cap.
+- **Two disruptions in one week:** Payouts accumulate against the weekly cap.
 If Ravi receives Rs 250 on Monday and Rs 300 on Thursday, both are paid.
 If a third event would push his total above Rs 3,600, the third payout is capped at the remaining balance.

-**Disruption shorter than 60 minutes.** Brief rain events that resolve quickly do not qualify.
+- **Disruption shorter than 60 minutes:** Brief rain events that resolve quickly do not qualify.
 A minimum 60-minute duration is required before a trigger fires, preventing micro-payouts from fleeting weather changes.

 ---